DIVINE DIVING

 As a general guideline: we recommend refresher training after 12 months of not diving.
 However, we also believe that very experienced divers who have not been diving in a while are usually their own best judge if they need a formal course to regain their scuba skills or not.

-Our students and discover divers are covered in the insurance plans of our instructors.
-However, fun divers are not.
-A diving accident insurance is optional but recommended.
-As in every sport, there are certain risks associated with diving.
 In case of a diving accident, not all (but many) insurance companies cover the costs of a decompression chamber treatment.
 It makes sense to check with your insurance company if you are covered in the unlikely event of a dive accident.
 If you are not, we recommend an insurance policy by DAN, Aquamed or DiveAssure.
-There are also short term plans available for one week or even one day.
-Talk to us if you are interested.
-We will gladly help you!

 To dive with a flu or cold is not recommended.
 When you are ill the upper respiratory system swells, becomes congested with mucus and often the eustachian tubes and sinuses become blocked.
 Ears, nose, and lungs have to work properly, otherwise, it is not safe to dive.

+Since the distances from Gili Meno are short, we return to the dive center after every dive.
 Please bring a towel and something to drink and a good mood.

 On requested, we offer two tank dives to the muck dive sites at Teluk Nara in Lombok.
 Two tank means that we don’t come back to the dive center in between dives.
 We will take two tanks per diver and we will do the surface interval on the boat.
 The boat will return to the dive center after the second dive.